roelkist/darca-yaml/CONTRIBUTING.rst

 We're glad you're interested in contributing to **darca-yaml** 🧪📦
 We follow a structured approach that ensures stability, consistency, and quality.

-🚫 No forking is necessary — we prefer pull requests directly from branches in this repo.

 Getting Started
 ---------------